 Luka joined us shortly after and we went for a bite to eat in one of the back alleys.
 We tried their steak with egg street food which was ok.
 Not bad, not great, crazy cheap.
 We went for some mango juice on those plastic chairs and enjoyed the bustling night life.

 Day two.
 Walking tour.
 We headed down Hang Giay street and navigated through the smaller alleys to catch a glimpse of the city life.
 The hidden market streets at Hang Da were the most interesting.
 We visited the train street, Temple of Literature, Ho Chi Minh Mausoleum and Thang Long Imperial Citadel.

 Our last spot was St. Joseph's Cathedral with a bustling square in front.
 We grabbed a beer on an overlooking balcony and unwound after a hectic day of sightseeing.

-We had dinner at Home Hanoi, a breathtaking french villa with some of the best food of our trip.
+We later had dinner at Home Hanoi, a breathtaking french villa with some of the best food of our whole trip.

 Cat Ba island

 Next up: Cat Ba Island.
 We didn't want to miss the limestone geology of Halong Bay, so we opted for Cat Ba since it was less touristy.
 We stayed in Little Cat Ba, a nice homestay out of the main town.
 Amazing owners!

 Cat Ba town has a few nice restaurants but visually it's far from special.